MC3-code/MC3-Code/README.txt

         What would be typed in the command line: python regular_run.py datasets/iris.csv False True True True This would run both MC3-R and MC3-S algorithms on the iris data set which is multiclass, and the first line is not skipped.

+Returned is the roc-auc-score by the algorithim.
+The dataset you entered in is randomoly but with an even distribtuin split into test and train sets.
+The roc-auc-score is given on how the algorithim performed on the test set